 Hidalgo’s critics accuse her of anti-car policies that have generated massive traffic headaches for residents as well as for millions of people who live in the suburbs but need cars for working in the capital, although she was re-elected with a comfortable margin in June 2020 on a platform of continuing and expanding her green policies.

 The mayor is also confronting a wave of criticism that the city has become dingier on her watch, via a social media campaign with the hashtag #saccageparis (Trashed Paris).

-This week, officials laid out eight measures to spruce up one of the world’s most visited cities and Hidalgo has promised to double annual spending on cleaning during her second term to one billion euros.
+In July officials laid out eight measures to spruce up one of the world’s most visited cities and Hidalgo has promised to double annual spending on cleaning during her second term to one billion euros.